-- Browsers that support Flash are fewer every day because that old technology is being replaced.
+- Browsers that support Flash are fewer every day because that old technology is now replaced.

 - Although Adobe Flash reached EOL at the end of 2020, there are still browsers that support it.

-- Opera is one of the best browsers that still support Flash natively.
-Learn how to unlock others.
+- Opera One is one of the best browsers with an easily configurable add-on for Flash support.

-- If you want to uninstall Flash from your system, we also included a guide for that.
+- We also included a guide if you want to uninstall Flash from your system.

-Adobe Flash is a multimedia platform that was used for the creation of web and desktop applications, video games, and multimedia playback.
+Adobe Flash is a multimedia platform for creating web and desktop applications, video games, and multimedia playback.

-Flash is being replaced by HTML5, and developers are ending the support for Flash soon.
-This means that Flash won’t be developed or distributed anymore at all.
+HTML5 is replacing Flash, and developers are ending the support for Flash by the day.
+Unfortunately, this means that Flash won’t be developed or distributed anymore.

-In fact, Adobe stopped supporting Flash Player on December 31, 2020 and started to block Flash content from running in the Adobe Flash Player starting from January 12, 2021.
+Adobe stopped supporting Flash Player on December 31, 2020 and started to block Flash content from running in the Adobe Flash Player beginning on January 12, 2021.

-Even now, major browsers are blocking Flash by default because of its security vulnerabilities.
+Also, significant browsers block Flash by default because of its security vulnerabilities.